War News

 The Express, based at Merthyr Tydfil was one of the main newspapers based in this area and provided weekly information to the public.

 As earlier stated, the original source for these articles was the Merthyr Express, now on roll-fiche for public viewing at Merthyr Tydfil Public Library, High Street, Merthyr Tydfil.
-It is Mr Brian Phillips, of Shingrig Road, Nelson that I have to thank for taking so much time to view these rolls of fiche and providing me with the information.
+It is Mr Brian Phillips, of Shingrig Road, Nelson that I have to thank for taking so much time to view these rolls of fiche and providing me with the majority of this information.

 List of Nelson men enlisted -